hisubram/mobilefoundation/alerts.md

 You've now created an alert definition to trigger an alert at the end of every 5 minute interval when the number of app logs reached the threshold of 3 or more error logs.

-This alert stays live and active, monitoring by the setup frequency until the alert defintion is disabled or deleted.
+This alert stays live and active, monitoring by the setup frequency until the alert definition is disabled or deleted.
 {: note}

 ## Creating an alert definition for application crashes